simonflick/dolphin-servicemenu-change-date/README.md

 # Installation

-## Plasma 5 (KDE)
+## KDE Plasma 6

-Copy the .sh file, and the .desktop file to your User-Based KDE-ServiceMenu Path:
+1. Copy the .sh file, and the .desktop file to:

-`~/.local/share/kservices5/ServiceMenus/`
+    `/usr/share/kio/servicemenus/`

+2. Make the script executable:

+    `sudo chmod +x /usr/share/kio/servicemenus/change-file-date.sh`

-Then run `kbuildsycoca5` on CLI, or restart your Plasma session.
+3. Run `kbuildsycoca6` on CLI, or restart your Plasma session.

 # How to use

 ![Demo](change-file-date-demo.gif)

-# Rate it
-If you like this little piece of Code, please rate it on [www.opendesktop.org](https://www.opendesktop.org/p/1222164/)

-Thank you!